Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 If you try to remove a light bulb and the base of the bulb breaks off and remains in the fixture socket, here are a few suggestions for removing the light bulb base without damaging the fixture socket.

 • Make sure the power is off.
 At this point, there are exposed electrical contacts in the bulb base.
 It is very difficult to tell if the power is off if the fixture is controlled by a 3-way, timer, etc.!!
-Check and double check!!

 • Here are 3 ways I have used to remove a broken bulbs.